- Categories:

 SYSTEM$TASK_DEPENDENTS_ENABLE¶

-Recursively resumes all dependent tasks tied to a specified root task.
-This function allows the owner of a DAG of tasks (i.e. the role with the OWNERSHIP privilege on the tasks) to resume the tasks by executing a single SQL statement rather than resuming each task individually (using ALTER TASK … RESUME).
+Recursively resumes a specified task and all its dependent tasks.
+This function allows the owner of a task graph (like the role with the OWNERSHIP privilege on the tasks) to resume the tasks by executing a single SQL statement rather than resuming each task individually (using ALTER TASK … RESUME).

 Syntax¶